 We will be required to file an annual report on Form 20-F within four months of the end of each fiscal year.
-In addition, we intend to publish our results on a quarterly basis through press releases, distributed pursuant to the rules and regulations of the Nasdaq Capital Market.
+In addition, we intend to publish our results on a semi-annual basis through press releases, distributed pursuant to the rules and regulations of the Nasdaq Capital Market.
 Press releases relating to financial results and material events will also be furnished to the SEC on Form 6-K. However, the information we are required to file with or furnish to the SEC will be less extensive and less timely compared to that required to be filed with the SEC by U.S. domestic issuers.
 As a result, you may not be afforded the same protections or information, which would be made available to you, were you investing in a U.S. domestic issuer.

-We have incurred significantly increased costs and devoted substantial management time as a result of the listing of our ordinary shares.
+We have incurred and will continue incurring additional costs and devoted substantial management time as a result of being a public reported company.